dschalk/monads-for-functional-javascript/README.md

         console.log(y)
         return ret(x);
     };
 The "M" prefix provides control over the destination of computation results.
 In the following example, m1, m2, and m3 have already been declared.
-Here is a comparrison of the results obtained when the "M" prefix is used and when it is omitted:
+Here is a comparison of the results obtained when the "M" prefix is used and when it is omitted:

     m1.ret(7).bnd(m2.ret).bnd(m3.ret)  // All three monads get the value 7.
     m1.ret(0).bnd(add,3,'m2').bnd(cube,'m3')  // 'm1', 'm2', and 'm3' are ignored